Live on the Green Music Festival: History

-About Lightning 100

-Locally owned and operated for 30 years, Lightning 100.1 FM, Nashville's independent radio, has maintained an unwavering dedication to the city through its unique on-air programming and live events.
-The format of this award winning radio station affords it a wider range of music genres with a focus on local, emerging, and national artists.
-Lightning 100 is the proud founder of the Live On The Green Music Festival.

 Community

 Lightning 100 has donated profits from the Live On The Green music festival to donorschoose.org which fully funded 35 projects, directly impacting nearly 5,000 students from high poverty Nashville schools.
 LOTG also raises awareness on important issues and invites select organizations to share messages and engage fans in positive ways at the festival.
 Live On The Green itself is also pet and children friendly.

 Sustainability

 Live On The Green focuses heavily on eco-friendly solutions regarding the site and community.
 54% of all waste generated at the festival is recycled each year, totaling to 79,680 lbs of material recycled since the concert series began in 2009.
 The Lightning 100 studio itself is a leading non-restaurant composter with Compost Nashville and the festival strives to be completely waste free in all upcoming seasons.
 In addition, all LOTG merchandise is made locally at the Friendly Arctic printmaking studio with high-quality eco-friendly materials and inks, and all t-shirts are 100% cotton.

 LOTG also promotes biking, walking, taking public transportation, or carpooling to the festival.
 Partners at Walk/Bike Nashville offer a complimentary bike valet check at the festival, checking over 1,000 bikes for fans.
 There are also designated Lyft rideshare pick-up and drop-off locations on Deaderick Street and 4th Avenue and on James Robertson Pikeway.